gregberge/express-err/README.md

 # express-err [![Build Status](https://travis-ci.org/neoziro/express-err.png?branch=master)](https://travis-ci.org/neoziro/express-err)

 Basic error handler for express.
-This middleware shows errors according to the "accepts" header.
-It shutdown app in case of uncaught error.
+This middleware shows errors according to the "Accept" header.
+It will shutdown app in case of uncaught error.

 ## Install